 Gordon Planes

-Chief of T’Sou-ke Nation and Clean Energy Innovator
+Former Chief of T'Sou-ke First Nation and Clean Energy Innovator

 Chief Gordon Planes headshot 1